celo-org/react-celo/readme.md

 }
 ```

+### Dark mode

+use-contrackit uses Tailwind for styling, to use the modal in dark mode simply add the class `tw-dark` to the root `<html />` tag of the web page.

 ## Support

 Struggling with anything use-contractkit related?
 Jump into the [celo-org discord channel](https://chat.celo.org) and ask for help any time.